 Food by Coppi Restaurant.
 Courtesy of Tourism NI

-Where to eat in Belfast?
+Where to eat and drink in Belfast?
 There is so much choice with local, chain, vegetarian, vegan, top-end and budget options all available.
-Visit Belfast have a full guide on where to eat but we’ve added our own choices below.
+Visit Belfast have a full guide on where to eat, but we’ve added our own choices below.
 Please check in advance for latest opening times and/or making a reservation.

 Rsz Dsc 2680